canonical/launchpad-manual/explanation/feature-flags.rst

 ----------

-A change to a flag in production counts as a production change: it is made by the launchpad team on request.
+A change to a flag in production counts as a production change: it is made by the Launchpad team on request.
 Make the change `on the appropriate wiki page <https://wiki.canonical.com/InformationInfrastructure/OSA/LaunchpadProductionStatus>`__ (sorry, company internal), including `an approval per the usual policy <https://wiki.canonical.com/Launchpad/PolicyandProcess/ProductionChangeApprovalPolicy>`__,